 Emergency App Best Practices

 With over 80% of the United States population carrying a smartphone, emergency alert apps are indeed an important extension to an organization's emergency communications strategy.
-Omnilert has developed a way to close the app adoption gap for good.
+Omnilert has developed a way to close the emergency app adoption gap for good.

-The “100% installed” Omnilert Instant App (also available as a conventional native app in the Google Play Store and the Apple App Store) provides the complete app experience to users without requiring them to download or install anything.
+The “100% installed” Omnilert Instant App (also available as a conventional native app in the Google Play Store and the Apple App Store) provides the complete emergency app experience to users without requiring them to download or install anything.
 It ensures the rich functionality of an app can always be accessed by subscribers, equating to a 100% installation and adoption rate.

 A simple link is appended to an SMS text message and/or email message to provide users with two-way messaging, polling, tipping, panic buttons, rich media and safety resources with a single click.
 The Instant App link can be easily bookmarked or saved to the user’s cell phone home screen.